top of page

 A Celebration of Shakespeare's Birthday in Song.

-First Award of the Fischer Fund Prize for the Best Shakespeare Song
+First Award of the Fischer Fund Prize for the best Shakespeare song composed in 2025.

-Nigel Foster will be the pianist for this concert in honour of Shakespeare’s Birthday.
-He is Founder-Director of the London Song Festival and has played for numerous renowned singers including Dame Sarah Connolly, Susan Bullock, Roderick Williams and Nadine Benjamin in song recitals across Europe, Asia and the Americas.
-Nigel has given master-classes and led workshops in the song repertoire at summer courses and music programmes all over the UK, in Belgium and Portugal (OperaPlus), Italy (Asolo Festival), Germany (Saarburg Festival), Luxembourg (Vianden Festival) and the USA (Summit City Art Song Festival and University of Toledo).
-This one is special because of the award of the new Prize.
+Nigel Foster is Founder-Director of the London Song Festival and has played for numerous renowned singers including Dame Sarah Connolly, Susan Bullock, Roderick Williams and Nadine Benjamin.
+Nigel has given master-classes and led workshops in the song repertoire at summer courses and music programmes all over the UK and abroad: Opera Plus, Asolo, Saarburg and Vianden Festivals, Summit City Art Song Festival, University of Toledo.

 Nigel Foster.jpg